DZGoldman/Github-Data/readme.md

 ### To Do
 - Fix repeating records issue
-- Get location and email data if blank
+- Get location and email data if blank (for saving into db)